 Temperature settings and heater output

 Larger units are definitely heavier and take a lot of effort to carry.
-Gas type heaters are typically the bulkier units compared to electric ones.
-Not to worry though because they commonly come with handles to make them easy to carry.
+Gas-type heaters are typically bulkier units compared to electric ones.
+Not to worry, though, because they commonly come with handles to make them easy to carry.
 Other heaters can also be lighter depending on the materials from which they were constructed.

 Heating your tent on a camping trip: The basics

 Below are some tips and general instructions to follow when it comes to heating your tent on a camping trip.